yilingapa/optional-regexp-replace/README.md

 press `Ctrl + Shift + P` or `Cmd + Shift + P` in Visual Studio Code and search **optional regexp replace**.

-* You can change the background color of the matched word, default is <font color=#481D0A>#481D0A</font>.
+* You can change the background color of the matched word, default is `#481D0A`.

 <img src="./assets/images/pic3.png" width="200" height="200"/>

 * After search, you can click the highlight word in editor to select which to replace, also you can click ***previous*** and ***next*** button.
-* After you click the matched word, there will be a highlight border around the selected matched part, the default color is <font color=#1FA914 >#1FA914</font>, you can change it in extension setting.
-You can also change the whole line border color in settings too, default is <font color=#3358D7 >#3358D7</font>.
+* After you click the matched word, there will be a highlight border around the selected matched part, the default color is `#1FA914`, you can change it in extension setting.
+You can also change the whole line border color in settings too, default is `#3358D7`
 ![](./assets/images/pic2.png)